H-1B Visa Stamping in India | Latest News, Documents & Process

 Navigating the wait times and understanding the appointment scheduling process are vital aspects of H-1B visa stamping in India.
 This section will guide you through these processes to ensure a streamlined experience.

-The wait time for H-1B stamping in India can be found on the United States Department of State Global Visa Wait Times web page, which provides up-to-date tracking.
+Wait Times: The H-1B visa stamping wait times in India are typically between one to three months.
+You can check the latest wait times for an H-1B interview on the Department of State Global Visa Wait Times page.
 View the column titled “Petition-Based Temporary Workers (H, L, O, P, Q)” and find your city/post of interest.

 Wait time for h1b stamping in india infographic